 Our priority is maintaining a safe, healthy and diverse environment

-A basic requirement for persistent, long-term energy production is maintaining a safe, healthy and diverse environment.
+A basic requirement for persistent, long-term energy production is the maintenance of a safe, healthy and diverse environment.
 Pohjolan Voima’s work to mitigate any environmental impact from the operations is guided by the Group’s environmental and energy efficiency policy.
-We recognise and determine the environmental impact and risks resulting from our operations, natural values related to our operations and any opportunities to make our use of energy more efficient.
+We recognise and determine the environmental impact and risks resulting from our operations, all natural values related to our operations and any opportunities to make our use of energy more efficient.

 When preparing environmental impact assessments, we take into account the entire lifecycle of the power plant from project planning to decommissioning.
-We are committed to improving energy efficiency throughout our energy production modes and at all of our facilities.
+We are committed to improving energy efficiency in all of our energy production modes and all of our facilities.

-Environmental management systems certified in accordance with ISO 14001 are in use in the majority of Pohjolan Voima’s production companies, which helps to ensure the achievement of environmental objectives and continuous improvement of operations.
+Environmental management systems certified in accordance with ISO 14001 are in use in the majority of Pohjolan Voima’s production companies.
+This helps to ensure the achievement of environmental objectives and continuous improvement of operations.
 In addition, all of our production companies use the energy efficiency system ETJ+ or the energy management system ISO 50001.
 Some of these systems are certified.
-Furthermore, the environmental management system of TVO (a joint venture of Pohjolan Voima) is EMAS registered.
-Some of the energy efficiency systems of our production companies were recertified in 2018.
+Our production companies have also signed energy efficiency agreements for the period 2017–2025.
+Furthermore, the environmental management system of TVO (a joint venture of Pohjolan Voima) is EMAS-registered.

-We aim at more than 95% carbon neutrality in electricity production
+We aim at carbon neutrality of more than 95% in electricity production

-The share of carbon-neutral electricity production capacity is on the increase, however.
-Capacity increases increased the share of nuclear power and hydropower among our carbon-neutral energy sources, and we ceased separate electricity production with coal.
-Furthermore, regular electricity production of the OL3 EPR plant unit in Olkiluoto is expected to start in 2020.
+In 2019, 94% of our electricity production was carbon neutral.
+The increased share of carbon neutral production was due to the fact that the share of nuclear power increased and the combustion of coal and peat decreased.
+The share of carbon neutral electricity production capacity is on the increase.
+Capacity increases have risen the share of nuclear power and hydropower among the carbon neutral energy sources, and we have ceased separate production of electricity with coal.
+Furthermore, regular electricity production of the OL3 EPR plant unit in Olkiluoto is expected to start in 2021.

 Hydropower production has regional and local effects on water systems and fish stocks.
-In order to meet its obligation to sustain the fish stocks of the Kemijoki and Iijoki water systems and the sea area, our water company PVO-Vesivoima stocked around 2.5 million fry in 2018.
-Of these fry, 0.8 million were used to stock the Kemijoki sea and river area.
-This amounted to 17% of the total of 4.9 million fry stocked together with Kemijoki Oy.
+In order to fulfil its obligation to sustain the fish stocks of the Kemijoki and Iijoki water systems and the sea area, our hydropower company PVO-Vesivoima stocked around 2.2 million fry in 2019.
+Of these, 0.6 million fry were used to stock the Kemijoki sea and river area.
+This amounted to 17% of the total of 3.4 million fry stocked together with Kemijoki Oy.

 Did you know?
-Challenges with transport of river lampreys past dams into rivers
+Challenges with the transfer of river lampreys past dams into rivers

 The obligations are evened out between years; in good years, the number transported exceeds the obligation.
-Due to the continuing deficit in the Kemijoki river, PVO-Vesivoima Oy and Kemijoki Oy have increased the volume of river lamprey being caught at the Isohaara power plant.
+Due to the continuing deficit in the Kemijoki river, we have increased, together with Kemijoki Oy, the volume of river lampreys being caught at the Isohaara power plant.
 The results from new catching locations and methods have been encouraging, but the catching of river lampreys needs to be further developed.
 New solutions are currently being planned.

 We work with partners to restore migratory fish

-Our water company participates in a migratory fish stock project in the Iijoki river.
-The project was started in 2017.
-The action plan of the three-year project includes the following:
+Our hydropower company participates in Finland’s largest three-year migratory fish spearhead project in 2017–2020.
+The project’s action plan includes the following: